Gmelina arborea

 Uses

-- Valued for its medicinal properties since ancient times.
-It has antidiuretic, anti-diarrhoeal, antipyretic, anti-analgesic, antioxidant, antidiabetic, anti-helmintic, antibacterial, antifungal, cardio-protective, insecticidal, cures ulcer, gastro-protective, anticancer and immune modulatory activity.
+- It has antidiuretic, anti-diarrhoeal, antipyretic, anti-analgesic, antioxidant, antidiabetic, anti-helminthic, antibacterial, antifungal, cardio-protective, insecticidal, and anticancer properties

 - Applications in treatment of bone fracture, hypertension, as blood purifier, laxative, stomachic, tonic and as antidote to poisons